Alan-Lomax/Led3/README.md

       Welding
     };

+    Either before or after the mode change you can also call one of several configuration methods to set the configuration values appropriate for your mode.

-    If a new mode has been set any subsequent call to on or off will reset the mode back to mode = Normal.
+    If a mode other than Normal has been set then any subsequent call to on or off will reset the mode back to mode = Normal.
-    The alternate modes of operation are intended for achieving animation effects on model layouts.
+    (As will you setting the mode to Normal explicitely of course) In general the alternate modes of operation are intended for achieving animation effects on model layouts.
+    Playing with the configuration constants can chnage the effects noticeably.

     This class executes in a non blocking manner.
 (There are no delay calls).